vault27/Foundation/bgp.md

 ## MP-BGP

 - IETF RFC 4760
 - Extension to BGP, which allows to transfer different address families
 - IPv4, IPv6, multicast, unicast, VPN
 - Unicast and multicast are stored in different tables
 - When MP-BGP is configured, BGP installs the MP-BGP routes into different routing tables.
 Each routing table is identified by the protocol family or address family indicator (AFI) and a subsequent address family identifier (SAFI).
 - EVPN AFI/SAFI - 25/70 - RFC 7209, 7432, 8365
-- New optional and nontransitive attributes:
+- New optional and nontransitive attributes in the UPDATE message (specifically the MP_REACH_NLRI and MP_UNREACH_NLRI attributes):
   - Multiprotocol reachable NLRI - install route
   - Multiprotocol unreachable NLRI - withdraws route
+- Non-Transitive: Means they are not passed to other BGP peers only if router does not understand it

 ### Address families